21 Bogota Travel Tips to Know Before Your First Trip

 4. The Colombian Peso Will Confuse You

-My trick: drop three zeros and divide by 4.
-So 20,000 COP = roughly $5.
-It's not exact but it prevents sticker shock.
+The quick trick: drop three zeros and divide by 4.
+So 20,000 COP lands at roughly $5.
+It's not exact, but it saves you from sticker shock.

 5. Menu del Dia Is Your Best Friend

 Lunch is the main meal in Colombia.
 Nearly every restaurant offers a "menu del dia" — soup, main course, juice, and sometimes dessert.
 Price: 10,000-15,000 COP ($2.50-$3.75).
 This is how locals eat, and the food is genuinely good.
-Seeking these out will save you a fortune.
+Seek these out and you'll save a fortune.

 6. ATMs Work.
 Credit Cards Work.
 You're Fine.

-Unlike Cuba, Bogota has modern financial infrastructure.
+Bogota runs on modern financial infrastructure.
 ATMs are everywhere (use Bancolombia or Banco de Bogota for lower fees).
 Most restaurants and shops accept Visa and Mastercard.
 Apple Pay works at chain stores.
 Just notify your bank about travel.

 7. Tip 10% at Restaurants